redis/docs/content/integrate/redis-data-integration/ingest/troubleshooting.md

 ## Debug information during installation {#install-debug}

-If the installer fails with an error then try installing again with the log level set to `DEBUG`:
+If the installer fails with an error, then try installing again with the log level set to `DEBUG`:

 ```bash